mapbender/mapbender-documentation/en/bundles/Mapbender/WmcBundle/elements/wmc_loader.rst

 .. image:: ../../../../../figures/wmc_loader_configuration.png
      :scale: 80

 You can configure this module as a selectbox or dialog.
 When you use dialog then you need a button to show this element.
-See :ref:`button` for inherited configuration options.
+See :ref:`button_de` for inherited configuration options.

 YAML-Definition: